-The Sunday football game is administrated by a local super dad called “Joe Hunter”, and because kids and dads are playing all together, there is always great vibes and healthy relationships among kids and dads.
+The Sunday football game is administrated by a local super dad Mr J.H. and because kids and dads are playing all together, there is always great vibes and healthy relationships among kids and dads.

-I am not bad at playing football, so eventually kids started to recognize me like “Who’s dad is that?” so, it went like “He is Taka’s dad!”
+I am not bad at playing football, so eventually kids started to recognize me like “Who’s dad is that?” and I would hear, “He is Taka’s dad!”

 We ended up purchasing skateboards for our kids, and one for I and my wife to share.